 Gigatonne

-of CO2 by 2030
+of CO2 annually

 CMC participants agree to take voluntary actions to advance a pipeline of carbon management projects by 2030, that when fully operational, will collectively manage 1 gigatonne (Gt) of CO2 or more annually.